 Yardages (Red, White, Yellow, Blue)

 You will see different yardage options for each hole on the course separated by different colors.
 The different colors represent the yardage for the hole depending on which tee you tee off from.
 When you arrive at each golf hole the tees will be represented by the corresponding color, so that you can match them up to the scorecard.
 This makes it easy to know your yardage for the hole from that tee.

 On a typical golf course there will be tee boxes for women’s, senior’s, men’s and tournament play on any particular hole with each having their own separate yardages.

-The next section is the handicap or stroke index section.
-What this illustrates is the expected difficulty of a golf hole compared to the others.
-This is why they have a number ranging from 1 to 18.
+The next section is the golf handicap or stroke index section.
+What this illustrates is the relative difficulty of a golf hole compared to the others.
+This is why they have a number ranging from 1 to 18 for each of the hole numbers.
 18 means that it is the expected easiest hole on the golf course and 1 means that it is the expected hardest hole on the golf course.

 The par section of the scorecard represents the expected score on that hole to par for a scratch golfer.
 Your score to par helps to calculate your golf handicap.
 You can check out our calculator to view what yours is based on your recent rounds.

 As mentioned above, each hole is assigned a handicap index.
 By using the calculations above you will be able to correctly enter your net score for the round oppose to your gross score.

 For example if the course is par 72 and you have shot a round of 90 but are allowed one stroke per hole then your net score will be 72.

 There will also be a section on the scorecard for course rating and slope rating.
 The course rating along with the slope rating are indicative of the relative difficulty of a course.